ŠKODA Fire Brigade Equipment: Drone, Robot, 60 m Platform

 It’s not just in its cars that ŠKODA uses state-of-the-art technology – its fire station at the Mladá Boleslav plant is one of the most advanced facilities of its kind in the Czech Republic.
 The company’s Fire Department uses a fire-extinguishing and reconnaissance robot, drones with thermal cameras, and the country’s tallest remotely controlled high-lift platform.
 The firefighters can reach the site of an incident within five minutes.

 28. 5.
-2019 CORPORATE LIFE
+2019 Corporate life

 ŠKODA established its first volunteer firefighting unit in 1905.
 Today, the company has a team of professional firefighters and cutting-edge equipment, including (since February) a 60-metre high-lift platform, the highest in the Czech Republic.